 As the network expanded to more and more countries a need arose for dedicated financial support for trans-national learning and solidarity.
 The South African alliance undertook to secure and manage these resources specifically for that purpose, thereby setting itself up to become a Secretariat for the global movement.

-In 2006 SDI established a Council, comprising three representatives from each mature federation, meaning federations that had achieved city wide or national scale and who had engaged state institutions and had co-developed alternatives to evictions and produced upgrading interventions at scale.
+One of the responses, formalised in 2006 was to establish a Council, comprising three representatives from each mature federation, meaning federations that had achieved city wide or national scale and who had engaged state institutions and had co-developed alternatives to evictions and produced upgrading interventions at scale.
 In 2006 there were 11 such federations.
 The Council became responsible for electing new board members from within its ranks.

 This led to two important developments in 2008.
 First SDI launched UPFI, a global finance facility for slum upgrading, managed by the Secretariat and accountable to the SDI Board.